abhijeet16/Sales-Predictor/README.md

 ---

 ## Modeling Approach
-Refer to the [Dailey Sales Forecasting Notebook](notebooks/Daily-Sales-Modelling.ipynb) for detailed explanation of modelling choices, feature engineering, and model training steps.
+Refer to the [Dailey Sales Forecasting Report](notebooks/Daily-Sales-Modelling.pdf) for detailed explanation of modelling choices, feature engineering, and model training steps.
+The same can be reproduce at [Dailey Sales Forecasting Notebook](notebooks/Daily-Sales-Modelling.ipynb)

 ---